Tips and Hacks to Create Pro-Looking Videos (for Non-Designers)

 So, calm down and turn for help to those who (thankfully) have them.

-Professional designers spend weeks crafting ready-to-use templates for various visual platforms, both for images and videos.
+Professional designers spend weeks crafting ready-to-use templates for various visual platforms, both images, and videos.

 They thoroughly polish layouts, align proportions and pick the best matching font pairings and colors.